wp-plugins/savingstar/readme.txt

 == Description ==

-<b>SavingStar</b> is a paperless way of saving with eCoupons that link to your existing grocery and drug store loyalty cards.
-Here&#8217;s how it works: after a one-time registration of your store cards, saving is quick and easy.
-Simply click the eCoupons you want on <a href="http://savingstar.com"><b>savingstar.com</b></a> or our iPhone&#174; or Android&#174; apps and we&#8217;ll link your eCoupons to all of your registered store cards.
-When you use your card at checkout like you normally do, your savings are automatically added to your <b>SavingStar</b> account.
-(Note: your grocery bill will stay the same.)
-Once your savings reach $5, you can pick your payout from a deposit into your bank or PayPal account, an Amazon gift card, or a donation to American Forests.
+<a href="https://savingstar.com">Grocery coupons</a> are incredibly popular.
+Make more money from your site by promoting SavingStar eCoupons to your readers.
+SavingStar is a paperless way of saving with eCoupons that link to your grocery and drug store loyalty cards.
+The SavingStar plugin enables you to easily display the most popular SavingStar eCoupons with links that take the user directly to that specific coupon.
+The plugin works with SavingStar's affiliate program enabling you to earn money when users register or redeem the eCoupons.

-= Features: =
+Features:

-1. Display 3 banner sizes in post with shortcodes from SavingStar.com
-2. Allows for affiliate id to be used with banners
-3. Display 3 banner sizes from dropdown in widget from SavingStar.com
+Choose from 3 sizes: 300x250, 160x600, and 120x600
+Easily post the banners into a blog post, template or sidebar widget Widget automatically updates with new eCoupons

 == Installation ==